-The project team will work with smallholder farmers in a participatory process.
-Forest management practices needed to conserve chimpanzee habitats in the corridor area will be determined.
-This will be alongside working out the payment packages of cash and in-kind support measures which will provide incentives for conservation.
+The project team worked with smallholder farmers in a participatory process.
+Forest management practices needed to conserve chimpanzee habitats in the corridor area were determined while working out the payment packages of cash and in-kind support measures which will provide incentives for conservation.

-The ecosystem services produced by the proposed scheme, in particular carbon and biodiversity, will be estimated in a rigorous process to meet the needs of the relevant standard-setting organisations such as CCBS and VCS for carbon.
+The ecosystem services produced by the proposed scheme, in particular carbon and biodiversity, was planned to be estimated in a rigorous process to meet the needs of the relevant standard-setting organisations such as CCBS and VCS for carbon.
 This will provide the necessary base for attracting buyers and finance.
 The most appropriate institutional arrangements for operating the scheme will be worked out, building on local organisational capacity.

 A key priority will be to make sure that systems are in place such as a estimated ‘without PES baseline scenario’ and control group surveys.
 This means that the scheme can be rigorously checked for its biodiversity and livelihood benefits at a later stage.
 In this way it will avoid credibility problems experienced by PES schemes, which often lack an adequate counterfactual or control group for comparison.

-The project will create incentives for local communities to conserve and restore forest habitats important for chimpanzees as well as other biodiversity and ecosystem services.
+The project was designed to create incentives for local communities to conserve and restore forest habitats important for chimpanzees as well as other biodiversity and ecosystem services.